Do you want your online store to be operated by an e-commerce platform that has serious security issues?

 Magento 1 to Shopify Migration Cost

-- 2. You can involve a migration tool support team and ask them to migrate the data for you.
+You can involve a migration tool support team and ask them to migrate the data for you.
 This is a viable option in case you are sure that you can cover the other stages of migration and setting up the new store.
 However, you take a risk.
-Not every merchant is happy with the all-in-one Magento to Shopify migration services provided by these companies, as illustrated by their numerous reviews.
+Not every merchant is happy with the all-in-one Magento to Shopify migration services provided by these companies.
+The numerous reviews illustrate the numerous reasons for this.

-- 3. Shift all aspects of migration to experienced developers.
+Shift all aspects of migration to experienced developers.
 This is the most preferable option since you can spend your time more on the business development instead of the website development.
-If you need assistance in every migration aspect, it is better to hire a team that consists of experienced Magento and Shopify developers, and a designer and project manager.
+Need assistance in every migration aspect?
+Then it is better to hire a team of experienced Magento and Shopify developers, and a designer and project manager.
 With such a team, you can expect a flawless website migration from Magento to Shopify.

 To give you at least an approximate migration time estimation, we will exclusively use our own experience gained from recent Magento to Shopify migration projects.